Andrew-CC-Martin/sudoku-solver/README.md

 - Can put multiple numbers in each square.
 When > 1 nubmer in a square:
   - square is treated as empty for validation purposes
   - the numbers become much smaller
+- prevent original game squares from being deleted (so that solution is always correct based on intial conditions)

 # Create React App auto-generated readme